GreptimeTeam/community/README.md

 2. **Be careful with @channel or @everyone all the time**: When you @channel, everyone who is in the channel will get a notification.
 With @everyone, all members of the general channel will be notified.
 You can prevent misunderstandings and confusion by only @mentioning or DM the people who need to see your message.

-3. **Do write to be understood**: Please try your best to write out your entire point within one message, use direct, succinct language, or bullet points and numbers for the additional organization given the asynchronous nature of Slack.
+3. **Do write to be understood**: Please try to write your entire point within one message, use direct, succinct language, or bullet points and numbers given the asynchronous nature of Slack.

-4. **Use threads to maintain conversation flow**: We encourage you to reply directly to topics and messages that pertain to you by using Slack threads.
-Replying within a thread declutters the channel and helps maintain control of the workspace.
+4. **Use threads to maintain conversation flow**: We encourage you to reply directly to topics and messages that are relevant to you by using Slack threads.
+Replying within a thread helps to keep the channel organized and maintain control of the workspace.

-5. **Customize your Slack notifications**: Since we have contributors located in different timezones, we respect everyone's work style.
-If you prefer not to be disturbed, kindly update your status to reflect this, or clearly indicate your working hours so that others are aware.
+5. **Customize your Slack notifications**: As we have contributors located in different timezones, we respect everyone's work style.
+If you would rather not be interrupted, we kindly request that you update your status accordingly or clearly communicate your designated working hours so that others may be informed.

 Once you have made a contribution to GreptimeDB, we will send you an invitation to join the Group.